 Sympathy Message for a Family Member

 If you recently lost a family member, your entire extended family may be suffering.
-Here are some things to say to your parents, siblings, in-laws, nieces, and nephews who may be suffering from the recent death.
+Here are some things to say to your parents, siblings, in-laws, nieces, and nephews who may be suffering from the recent loss of your sister:

 9. I’m glad we have each other to lean on right now.